gova646/Python_game/README.md

 **SETUP**
 ---------------------
+1. **Terminal Mode**
-Clone the code and run main.py
+  Clone the main branch code and run main.py
+2. **2player websocket mode**
+   Clone the web_socket branch in client and server systems and run the respective files to enable the 2 player mode and play from different systems.